 What is a software test plan?

 A test plan describes how your QA team will tackle testing a particular piece of the software product.
-A test plan includes objectives, schedule, deliverables, and resources required to achieve them.
+A test plan includes test objectives, schedule, deliverables, and resources required to achieve them.
 A quality test plan is well worth the time investment, as a careful approach yields good bug detection and mitigates QA-related time & financial risks.

 The beauty of test plans lies in their practically company-wide reach.Ā Few test plan components are particularly technical.
 The document is mostly accessible to all the stakeholders, painting a picture of quality assurance that resonates with everyone on the project.
 Testers generally tend to spend less time around their non-tech colleagues than developers, so providing a glimpse into QA work is on the list of benefits as well.